As a career and life coach of more than a decade, it doesn’t take me long to spot the clients who always get job offers.

 And by terrific, I don’t mean that they’re good-looking.
 People who always get the job take care of themselves.
-They’re well-groomed, their nails look healthy, their shoes are polished, and their hair is done.
-Maybe they have a bit of cologne.
+They’re well-groomed, their nails look healthy and their hair is done.
 They’ve had a good night sleep.
 You know the difference between a fresh apple on a tree and a smushed-up one with the flies buzzing around it on the ground?
 The people who get the jobs are those fresh apples.

 3. They do their homework, and they show up prepared.

 I had one client tell me that he was concerned about his interviewing skills.
 He has never not received a job offer.
 Yes, you read that double negative right.
 He has received an offer for every job he’s sought.
 And that’s ten years into his career.
 He does this by researching the company; He learns its history, reads any new public statements the company has made, and finds out who he is interviewing with.
 Of course, he also learns about the position.
 Is it new?
 If not, why is the person leaving?
 What skills is the company looking for and why?
 Much of this can be gleaned from the online job description or the initial human resources interview.